October 13, 2018

 How To Get 0 Apr Intro Credit Cards?

-After reading this question 1st thing comes in your mid is what is credit card?
+After reading this question 1st thing comes in your mid is what are credit cards?
 It’s a payment card which allows you to borrow money to pay a merchant or a seller for goods and services.
 Before the use, cardholder has to promise to the bank that you will pay borrowed money within grace period.
 If you cross the time period you have to pay extra charge.
 Credit card is different from a charge card / debit card, where it requires the balance to be repaid in every month, credit card allows the consumers to spend money in advance.

 Some Pros And Cons Of Credit Cards